Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns summarised detailed information about each molecule in a PDB entry, listing specific data types.
-This distinguishes it from sibling tools that return chains, binding sites, etc., though it does not explicitly differentiate.
+The description clearly states it returns summarised detailed information about each molecule in a specified PDB entry, listing specific data fields.
+However, it does not explicitly differentiate from sibling tools like get_bound_molecules or get_ligand_summary, which limits clarity in a contextual toolset.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.